 Motivated students join us to examine subjects related to watershed science in the Champlain Valley through self-guided research, small group activities, and outings with Museum staff and experts.

 The Watershed Science Apprenticeship program consists of 10 sessions for a dozen students from high schools in the Champlain Valley.
 It is tailored to students who are pursuing flexible pathways to graduation and who are interested in fisheries, aquatic science, and environmental history.

 This program is perfect for students invested in their own personalized learning.
-Students work with LCMM and school advisors to arrange their schedule to participate in course activities.
+Students work with the Museum and school advisors to arrange their schedule to participate in course activities.

-The Watershed Science Apprenticeship schedule for the January-June, 2019 semester is still in formation.
-The general pattern is for activities/outings to take place 2 or 3 times per month, usually on Tuesday and Thursday mornings.
+The Watershed Science Apprenticeship takes place during the Spring 2020.
+In general, there will be outings or activities two to three times per month, usually on Tuesday and Thursday mornings.
 Students are expected to commit to the majority of activities and also to do research and reporting (i.e., a culminating project or presentation).

 Upon registration, students will be sent the full syllabus and will be contacted with more scheduling information.

-Matt Harrison is a highly valued contributor to a variety of LCMM’s education programs, specializing in environmental history.
-Matt spearheaded LCMM’s Stem to Stern curriculum and also leads after-school, summer camp, and Watershed Science programs.
-Matt is a crew member on LCMM’s schooner Lois McClure.
+Matt Harrison is the Museum’s Educations Program Manager, specializing in environmental history.
+Matt spearheaded our Stem to Stern curriculum and also leads after-school, summer camp, and Watershed Science programs.
+Matt is also a crew member on our replica schooner Lois McClure.

-Elizabeth Lee is LCMM’s Education Director.
+Elizabeth Lee is the Museum’s Director of Education and Interpretation.
 She has an MS in Environmental Science from SUNY Plattsburgh.
 Elizabeth has been for many years a licensed NYS outdoor Guide, and has for decades led experiential outdoor education programs for all ages.